PerryBaran/tech-test-JordsCodes/README.md

 `npm start`

+The user can search for strictly space-related images.
+The images will be displayed in either 1, 2, or 3 columns depending on the width of the viewport.

 ## Notes

 Given additional time, I would have liked to make the app more responsive to different screen layouts.
 I would also alter the way the data is destructured to allow for more appropriate alternative descriptions for each of the rendered images.